NathanLBCooper/vpa-anomaly-detector/README.md

 `vpaad` is a simple tool that detects anomalies in any trading market, using basic principles of Volume Price Analysis.

+It can be used to find strong signals of reversals in market trends.
+For
+example: a hammer candle with high volume at the bottom of a bearish trend.

 Installation
 ------------